 Generalized Discriminant Analysis is not without its limitations, however.
 One end is that it assumes that all variables are normally distributed, which may not always be accurate.

-Additionally, GDA only looks at linear relationships between variables, so it may not be able to predict outcomes accurately in cases where there are non-linear relationships present.
+Additionally, GDA only looks at linear relationships between variables, so it may not be able to predict outcomes accurately in cases with non-linear relationships.

 How does Generalized Discriminant Analysis work?

-Generalized Discriminant Analysis works by analyzing data to find out which campaigns are effective and which ones are not.
+Generalized Discriminant Analysis works by analyzing data to determine which campaigns are effective and which are not.
 To do this, Generalized Discriminant Analysis uses a training set of data.

-The training set of data is used to train the Generalized Discriminant Analysis algorithm.
+The training data set is used to train the Generalized Discriminant Analysis algorithm.
 The GDA algorithm is then used to classify the test set of data.
 The test set of information is used to evaluate the performance of the Generalized Discriminant Analysis algorithm.

 Generalized Discriminant Analysis looks at the differences in means and variances between two or more groups.
 This information can identify which group is most likely to vote for a particular candidate.

 For example, if we want to target undecided voters, we can look at the mean and variance of each group and see which group is most likely to vote for our candidate.
 We use this information to tailor our message to that group of voters.

 Generalized Discriminant Analysis is a statistical tool to predict which of two or more groups an observation belongs to.
 In the context of political campaigns, we can use GDA to predict whether a given drive is likely to succeed or fail based on its characteristics.

 For example, factors that might predict success include money raised, the number of endorsements from party leaders, and the amount of time spent campaigning in key battleground states.
 We can expect which candidate will most likely prevail in the upcoming election by inputting data on these and other variables into a GDA model.